-With December upon us, it is important to think about how your agency can prepare for the winter months.
-Even if you live in a warmer climate, winter always brings changes that are essential that you do not ignore.
+Winter is Coming!
+Even if you live in a warmer climate, winter always brings changes to home care agencies that are essential, and you should not ignore them.
 Continue reading below to learn some tips on how to get your staff, caregivers, and clients ready for the winter season.
 Remember, a proactive approach is how you reduce the risks of accidents!

 - The Furnace

-The beginning of winter is also the beginning of the main flu and cold season.
-Protect your staff and clients with the necessary tools to combat these illnesses.
+The beginning of winter marks the start of the main flu and cold season.
+It’s essential to equip your staff and clients with the necessary tools to combat these illnesses.
 For valuable nutrition tips, check out our article here.
-Encourage caregivers to share tips on how to protect yourself from flu’s and colds, and ensure you have a sound sick policy in place.
-Caregivers should refrain from visiting a client’s home if they are having symptoms.
-Remind them that in addition to doctor’s offices many pharmacies offer flu-shots as well.
+Encourage caregivers to share tips on protecting themselves from flu and colds, and ensure you have a sound sick policy in place.
+Caregivers should refrain from visiting a client’s home if they exhibit symptoms.
+Remind them that, in addition to doctor’s offices, many pharmacies offer flu shots.

 Check in with your Staff